Professional Advice to Reduce Dental Plaque Build-up

 5. Stay Hydrated

 Drinking plenty of water throughout the day to keep yourself hydrated is important, just like our saliva, which naturally cleanses your mouth and neutralises acids produced by bacteria.
-Water and our saliva also helps to wash away food particles and reduce the risk of tooth decay and plaque buildup.
+Water and our saliva also help to wash away food particles and reduce the risk of tooth decay and plaque buildup.

 6. Avoid Smoking